taqiismail10/Uniform/student/README.md

 # UniForm Frontend Setup - Your Personal Steps (Exact Sequence)

 This document outlines the successful setup process for the UniForm frontend application, using the precise sequence of commands and actions you performed.
-(Install all the dependencies in Use `--legacy-peer-deps` mode)
+(Install all the dependencies in `--legacy-peer-deps` mode)

 ## 1. Project Initialization & Core Dependencies